dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 If an application supports USDT tracepoints already, it can be much easier to trace it.
-It was a relief that when we went looking, we found dtrace probe points in the memcached source.
+It was a relief that when we went looking, we found dtrace probe points in the `memcached` source.

 The presence of this established pattern for comprehensive dtrace tracepoints significantly simplified building a lightweight and simple tool.
-Examining the memcached source, we can see exactly how these probes are invoked, and that processing of these tracepoints at all is conditional on them being attached to.
+Examining the `memcached` source, we can see exactly how these probes are invoked, and that processing of these tracepoints at all is conditional on them being attached to.

 ```{.c include=src/memcached/memcached.c startLine=1358 endLine=1386}
 ```

-Unfortunately, when I checked a production memcached instance with `tplist` or `bpftrace -l 'usdt:* -p $(pidof memcached)`, I didn't see any probes.
-This meant that I would need to find a way to modify our memcached image to add dtrace probes.
+Unfortunately, when I checked a production `memcached` instance with `tplist` or `bpftrace -l 'usdt:* -p $(pidof memcached)`, I didn't see any probes.
+This meant that I would need to find a way to modify our `memcached` image to add `dtrace` probes.

-Our build of memcached is based on alpine, which doesn't have the systemtap compatibility headers.
-However, it was building memcached from source already, which significantly simplified building a modified memcached image with dtrace probes enabled.
+The build of `memcached` I was working with is based on alpine, which doesn't have the systemtap compatibility headers.
+However, it was building `memcached` from source already, which significantly simplified building a modified `memcached` image with `dtrace` probes enabled.

-The Dockerfile [@dockerfile] that used was based on a production configuration which has been simplified for this analysis.
+The `Dockerfile` [@dockerfile] that used was based on a production configuration which has been simplified for this analysis.
 The relevant addition to add dtrace probes was this snippet: